Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To let fresh air into a room
     - A well-ventilated kitchen
 - To pump air into and out of someone’s lungs
-- To let go your feeling and opinion about something
+- To let go of your feeling and opinion about something
     - The important thing is to ventilate your anger.

+## Vivid

+- Memories, dreams, etc are so clear that they seem real.
+    - I’ve got vivid memory of that summer.
+    - He had a vivid picture of her in his mind.

 ## Weave

 - To blend, unite
     - To weave baskets
     - Get weaving on something (Expression to focus on something and do it)

+## Yet

+- In addition to what existed before
+    - Yet another function of line in art is the creation of pattern and texture.

 ## Yield